 Alan Jackson could release an entire party songs album.
 He’s recorded enough tunes to keep a deejay busy until well after bar close, but this 2003 hit with Jimmy Buffett is arguably his best.
 It certainly is his most popular, as country stations across America still play the song with regularity.
 Jackson gives us an excuse to begin the party a little earlier than tradition would call for.

 One could make a strong argument for other Garth Brooks songs to be included on this list.
-There's also a strong argument that 'Friends in Low Places' is the best party song of all time.
-At one time it may have been, but Brooks' semi-retirement is allowing a new generation of partiers to forget about this classic.
-It's still a great singalong track.
-Who hasn't found themselves locked arm-in-arm with a complete stranger, sloshing the words back and forth as the song fades away?
+There’s also a strong argument that “Friends in Low Places” is the best party song of all time.
+At one time it may have been, but Brooks’ semi-retirement allowed a new generation of partiers to forget about this classic.
+It’s still a great singalong track.
+Who hasn’t found themselves locked arm-in-arm with a complete stranger, sloshing the words back and forth as the song fades away?

 Paisley has used this song to close his shows for the past few summers.
-He says it's his favorite song that he's wrote, and he truly takes enjoyment in watching his drunk fans make fools of themselves as they sing it back to him.
-The irony is the singer doesn't drink.
+At one point, he said it was his favorite song that he’s wrote, and he truly takes enjoyment in watching his drunk fans make fools of themselves as they sing it back to him.
+The irony is the singer doesn’t drink.
 He never has.
-At his worst, he'll puff a cigar and swig a Yoo-Hoo -- but the great chorus that closes this track makes it an ultimate party song.
+At his worst, he’ll puff a cigar and swig a Yoo-Hoo — but the great chorus that closes this track makes it an ultimate party song.